sumeet57/sumeet57/README.md

 # Hey there!
 I'm Sumeet 👋

 I'm a **Frontend Developer** with a passion for transforming designs into interactive, pixel-perfect websites.
-Currently expanding my skill set into backend development, I'm diving into Django to become a well-rounded full-stack developer.
+Currently expanding my skill set into backend development, I'm diving into MERN to become a well-rounded full-stack developer.
 I thrive on blending creativity with code to create seamless digital experiences.

 ## 🛠️ Technical Skills